Balminess/CodePromptZip/README.md

 **Replication Package for Paper Under Review**

-This repository provides the replication package for our paper on assertion generation, focusing on the use case of natural language processing (NLP) for generating test prompts.
+This repository provides the replication package for our paper on compressing prompts of RAG-based coding task.

 **Dataset Links:**